-Jessie will be artist in residence at the Experimental Media and Performance Center (EMPAC) during the season 2023-2024, working with composer/performer Antonia Barnett McIntosh.
-In 2020, Marino received the Fromm Composition Prize from Harvard University, in 2018 she received the Rome Prize for musical composition at the American Academy in Rome.
-She has been an artist in residence at the Villa Sträuli, Headlands Center for the Arts (CA), Avaloch Farm Music Institute (NH), and the Albatross Artists Residency Program.
+Jessie was an artist-in residence during the 2023-2024 Season at the Experimental Media and Performing Art Center (EMPAC).
+In 2020 Marino received the Fromm Composition Prize from Harvard University, and in 2018 she was a fellow in music composition at the American Academy in Rome.
+She has been an artist in residence at the Villa Sträuli (CH), Headlands Center for the Arts (CA), and the Avaloch Farm Music Institute (NH).
 Jessie has performed internationally as a solo artist as well as a member of Ensemble Pamplemousse (co-artistic director and member from 2006-2019).

 Marino studied experimental music and composition at Wesleyan University with Alvin Lucier and Ronald Kuivila and she earned a DMA in musical composition from Stanford University, working with sound artist Paul DeMarinis.